José Carlos Mariátegui: Return to Peru

 On March 17, 1923, Mariátegui returned to Lima, accompanied by his wife and his firstborn.
 At the invitation of Haya de la Torre, the founder and rector, he gave lectures at the Universidad Popular González Prada on the world crisis resulting from the First World War.
 He was put in charge of the direction of Claridad magazine when its founder, Víctor Raúl Haya de la Torre, the future leader of APRA, was expelled to Mexico as an exile.
 He called for the realization of the United Front of Workers.
 At the end of that same year he announced the publication of Vanguardia: Revista Semanal de Renovación Ideológica, co-directed with Félix del Valle, a project that was not carried out but later became the magazine Amauta.

 In 1924, due to his old injury, Mariátegui had to have his leg amputated.
-He continued his creative activity confined to a wheelchair.
+He continued his creative activity from a wheelchair.
 He spent a period of rest in Miraflores, moving on June 1, 1925, to his most symbolic residence on Washington Street, left, No. 544, today known as the José Carlos Mariátegui House Museum.
 In October 1925, he founded the Editorial Minerva publishing house together with his brother Julius Caesar, which published his works and those of other Peruvian authors, beginning with his first compilation book of essays: The contemporary scene, on world politics.
 In 1926 he founded the magazine Amauta (wise or teacher in Quechua), which united a broad generation of intellectuals around a new appreciation of national life and gave impetus to the indigenous movement in art and literature.
 Likewise, he collaborated assiduously in the Lima weekly magazines Variedades and Mundial.